Hurricane Milton Restrengthens to Category 5 on Way to Fla. Coast

 Milton regained strength Tuesday and was upgraded again to a Category 5 hurricane on its path toward Florida, threatening to engulf the populous Tampa Bay region with towering storm surges.

 Milton intensified quickly Monday, then weakened slightly before being upgraded again.
-It had maximum sustained winds of 165 mph (265 kph), the National Hurricane Center said.
+It had maximum sustained winds of 165 mph, the National Hurricane Center said.

 Milton's center could come ashore Wednesday night in the Tampa Bay area, which has a population of more than 3.3 million people.
 Evacuations had been ordered or urged around the region.